-- H can be cation or anion

-- H- hydride

-- H+ (the cation of an inorganic compound) makes an acid, naming different.
+- H can be cation or anion - H- hydride - H+ (the cation of an ionic compound) makes an acid, naming different. - Any compound that has H+ as the cation is an acid.

 Acid Nomenclature

 If the anion in the acid ends in -ide, change the ending to -ic acid and add the prefix hydro-: